Grasshopper sparrow: Breeding

-Females typically lay between 4-5 eggs per clutch.
+Females typically lay between 4–5 eggs per clutch.
 Grasshopper sparrow eggs are smooth and oval-shaped.
 They are a cream-white color, with reddish-brown speckling that is concentrated towards the larger end of the egg.
-Females incubate the eggs from 10–12 days, and nestlings fledge after 6–9 days.
+Females incubate the eggs from 10 to 12 days, and nestlings fledge after 6–9 days.
 For the first few days of the nestling period, females primarily feed young, but both parents feed during the latter half of the nestling period.
 In one study, nonparental helpers were documented attending to broods and feeding young, but this behavior is apparently not ubiquitous.
 Nestlings are fed an arthropod rich diet, particularly prey ~15–40 mm long, and preferentially select acridid grasshoppers, spiders, and small beetles.
 Upon leaving the nest, the offspring often remain in the area.
 Parents provide post-fledging care, but the duration and level of care is unknown.